SMByC/AcATaMa/docs/install_and_example.md

 > **Warning:** The latest versions of AcATaMa require QGIS 3.36 or newer due to use of newer QGIS API enum forms and QGIS 4 compatibility changes.
 Please update QGIS to at least the current LTR version (recommended) or the latest version.

+### External Python libraries

+AcATaMa uses Dask for parallel raster pixel counting.
+These Python libraries are distributed as a separate `extlibs.zip` release asset instead of being bundled in the plugin package.

+When the plugin starts and Dask is not available, AcATaMa downloads `extlibs.zip` from the matching GitHub release and extracts it into the QGIS profile plugin folder.
+If the computer is offline, download `extlibs.zip` manually from the same release as the installed plugin and extract its contents into `QGIS3/profiles/default/python/plugins/AcATaMa/extlibs`.

 ## Examples

 ```{note}